trevordbunch/cis411_lab0_req/labreports/LAB_al1412.md

 U.3 The system must associate the user with what building, floor, and room they are in.
 (LeeAnn Boyer)

 U.4 The system must display confirmation screen with the estimated time of food arrival and a button to press to let the eating place know when the student has gotten their food.
 (LeeAnn Boyer)

+U.5 If a dining plan other than the default one (Dining Dollars) is being used, the system must provide options for that sitaution so the user can select which payment plan they will use to pay for their order.
+(Brendan Hauer)

 **Functional:**